Home /Work /

 More than just words

 These values were referred in every design critique and every stakeholder presentation.
-During our review sessions every designer used to go back to these values and ensure that every experience being re-designed or designed was following these values.
+During our review sessions, every designer used to go back to these values and ensure that every experience being redesigned or designed followed these values.

-Through our extensive research exercise of interviewing users and our business stakeholders.
-We uncovered the pain-points of the existing platform, These pain-points helped us define our product direction and metrics for success.
-Some of the pain-points included:
+Through our extensive research exercise of interviewing users and our business stakeholders, We uncovered the pain-points of the existing platform, These pain points helped us define our product direction and metrics for success.
+Key learnings from the user research:

 • How are people discovering the services and offerings in the product?